 2. Are there any heating types that might prevent getting insurance coverage?

-While the type of heating system you have will no doubt impact the cost of your insurance from a risk perspective, the only one that causes real concern are oil tanks.
+While the type of heating system you have will no doubt impact the cost of your insurance from a risk perspective, there are some heating systems that may cause real concern, such as oil tanks.
 There are certain eligibility criteria surrounding oil tanks which includes the type of tank, its age and location on your property that will determine if it can be covered.
+Always check with your insurer if you’re unsure.

 3. Which type of home heating is cheapest for insurance?